-That goal took Messi's tally in official competitions to 233, making him Barcelona's leading goalscorer of all time, one ahead of the club legend Cesar Rodriguez, who had previously held the record with 232.
+That goal takes Messi's tally in official competitions to 233, making him Barcelona's leading goalscorer of all time, one ahead of the club legend Cesar Rodriguez, who had previously held the record with 232.

 Barcelona's substitute Tello added a fourth for the home side after a well-worked move between Xavi and Messi found the youngster unmarked six yards out.

-Messi still had time to complete his hat trick late on, running on to a perfectly-weighted Alves through ball before dribbling round Cesar and firing the ball into the back of the net.
+Messi still had time to complete his hat-trick late on, running on to a perfectly-weighted Alves through ball before dribbling round Cesar and firing the ball into the back of the net.

-The home side then had Alves sent off for a second bookable offence, and again Granada was awarded a penalty.
+The home side then had Alves sent off for a second bookable offence, and again Granada were awarded a penalty.
 Siqueira bagged his second of the game with a nonchalant chip over Victor Valdes.